sazbad/nettyleaker/README.md

     -Dio.netty.leakDetection.maxRecords=32
 ```
 3. Run HttpSnoopServer in debug mode
-4. Run HttpPostSender once and wait for all the requests to be done
+4. Run HttpDMErrorClient once and wait for all the requests to be done
 5. Now, give a breakpoint at line 638 of PlatformDependent class at the following and check the usedMemory Value.
 ```
     private static void incrementMemoryCounter(int capacity) {